LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 or aid escape.

 Throwing weapons at targets wounds them, consuming the weapon in the process.
-Target a monster with the '*' key from the top keyboard row or from keypad.
 You may throw any object in your possession (press '?' to choose an object and press it again for a non-standard choice) or on the floor (press '-').
 Only objects of a few kinds inflict any damage.